tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 - No verification process initiated
 - Customer data collection phase
 - All fields can be freely updated
-- Default state for new customers
+- Default status for new customers

 **Developer actions:**
 - Use PATCH customers/:id to update customer data